10 Materials and waste emission factors

 • GWP = global warming potential of methane.

-Waste category DOC DOCf F MCF Conversion Ox R
+Waste category DDOC F MCF Conversion Ox R

 Note: R only applies for landfills with gas recovery.

-Waste category DOC DOCf F MCF Conversion Ox R
+Waste category DDOC F MCF Conversion Ox R

 10.3.4 When composition of waste is unknown